-Situation:

-Proposed updates to the Charter for the Committee on Audit, Risk Management, and Compliance and the Internal Audit Charter are presented for review and approval.
+Situation: Proposed updates to the Charter for the Committee on Audit, Risk Management, and

-Background:
+Compliance and the Internal Audit Charter are being presented for review and approval.

-As required by North Carolina General Statutes, the North Carolina Council of Internal Auditing, and the standards prescribed by The Institute of Internal Auditors, both the committee and the Office of Internal Audit should have a charter to outline their respective roles and responsibilities.
-These charters must be periodically reviewed and updated as necessary.
+Background: As required by North Carolina General Statutes, the North Carolina Council of Internal updated if necessary.

+Auditing, and the standards prescribed by The Institute of Internal Auditors, both the committee and the internal audit function should each have a charter to outline their respective roles and responsibilities.
+These charters must be periodically reviewed and charters have been updated accordingly.

 Both charters were last updated in March 2017.
-Since then, The Institute of

-A-3.
-Review of Charters......Joyce Boni

-Internal Auditors has provided guidance on implementing the new standards.
-Our charters have been updated accordingly.
+Since then, The Institute of Internal Auditors has provided guidance on implementing the 2015 revised standards.
+In addition, the UNC System has adopted policies that impact the committee's duties.
+Both include clean and marked versions.

-Assessment: The proposed revisions to both the committee and internal audit charters are attached and include a clean and marked version of each.
+Assessment: The proposed revisions to the committee and internal audit charters are attached and through the consent agenda.

-This item requires a vote by the committee, with a vote by the full Board of Governors through the consent agenda.
+Action: This item requires a vote by the committee, with a vote by the full Board of Governors